jupyter-lsp/jupyterlab-lsp/README.md

 - Certain characters, for example '.' (dot) in Python, will automatically trigger completion.
-- You can choose to receive the completion suggestions continuously as you type by enabling `continiousHinting` setting.
+- You can choose to receive the completion suggestions as you type by enabling `continiousHinting` setting.

 ![invoke](https://raw.githubusercontent.com/krassowski/jupyterlab-lsp/master/examples/screenshots/autocompletion.gif)